 Ask yourself: are you complimenting your team enough?

 We’re not talking about a simple “good job” or “nice work.”
 Keep your team engaged and motivated by calling out positive behavior.
 Commend employees who are great examples and make them feel like their efforts are being recognized.
 Spotlighting great employees and offering detailed and positive feedback can make any constructive criticism more effective.
-Consistently delivering negative criticism or corrections can cause your staff to check out, which will only lead to less-than-stellar service and a worse guest experience
+Consistently delivering negative criticism or corrections can cause your staff to check out, which will only lead to less-than-stellar service and a worse guest experience.

 A good rule of thumb for providing constructive feedback is the “sandwich” approach.
 Try structuring your feedback with praise, then layer in a critique and close with another positive note.
 Be clear about why you are sharing the feedback.
 Position it as an opportunity to grow and develop rather than a form of punishment.
 You want to ensure criticism is actionable, addressable—and delivered well enough to be absorbable.